automl/TFM-Playground/annotated/annotated nanoTabPFN.md

 Through in-context learning, transformers can:
 - Implicitly learn and execute dataset-specific prediction strategies
 - Adapt their "algorithm" based on the observed training examples
-- Implement gradient descent in their forward pass
+- Learn to approximate gradient descent-like updates
 - Approximate Bayesian inference
 - Learn and execute complex algorithms (like TabPFN approximating Bayesian inference)